Member Benefits booklet

 Our success depends on open and ongoing communication with you and other key stakeholders in the senior’s care sector.
 The Association provides regular progress reports and invites feedback on emerging issues.

-Our staff and Board of Directors have been very successful at making sure your issues are front-and-centre with the provincial and federal governments.
-We have met regularly with Cabinet Ministers, senior health officials, MPs and MLAs from all parties as well as the Seniors Advocate and the BC Ombudsman.
-We also provide a regular budget submission to the BC Minister of Finance on behalf of our members each year.
+BCCPA has made sure that your most important issues are front-and-centre with the provincial and federal governments.
+We meet regularly with Ministry of Health officials, MLAs and Members of Parliament from all parties, in addition to health authority representatives.
+We also submit a budget submission to the Minister of Finance on behalf of our members each year.